ankitects/anki-manual/src/preferences.md

 with an older version that is on AnkiWeb.

 ### Ankiweb Account
-When logged in, clicking on this button will log you out.
+When logged in, clicking on Log Out will log you out.

 ### Self-hosted sync server
 For info on the custom sync server option, see [this section](./sync-server.md).